hyperledger-archives/sawtooth-pbft/docs/source/installing-and-running-pbft.rst

    * To adjust the :ref:`PBFT on-chain settings <pbft-on-chain-settings-label>`, edit the testing Compose file and change the ``sawset proposal create`` parameters for the four validator containers.
+For more information, see :doc:`on-chain-settings`.
 This example shows the settings in ``test_liveness.yaml`` for the first validator container:

     .. code-block:: yaml